Call for Papers – ALTA 2021

-Due to the COVID-19 pandemic, the 18th Annual Workshop of the Australasian Language Technology Association will be held virtually from the 13th to the 15th of January 2021 while the ALTA 2020 proceedings will be published in December 2020.
+Due to the COVID-19 pandemic, the 19th Annual Workshop of the Australasian Language Technology Association will be held virtually from the 8th to the 10th of December 2021.

 Note that ALTA is listed in recently updated CORE 2020 Conference Rankings as Australasian B. See details from CORE Rankings Portal.